SHI-Yu-Zhe/awesome-waiting-for-the-bus/README.md

 # Awesome Waiting for the Bus [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-An **awesome** list for 'waiting for the bus problem', a classical topic in Cognitive Science.
+An **awesome** list for 'waiting for the bus problem', a classical multidisciplinary topic.
+Being in the main field of Cognitive Science, the complicated problem also can be viewed from the perspectives such as Psychology, Probability and Interactive Designing.

 ## Papers